Alcotana/es6-class-emulation/README.md

 # noclass
 Here is an example of ES6 classes without a class keyword but with class variables.
-Looks the same as classes and has the same structure.
+ Looks the same as classes and has the same structure internally.

 ```javascript
 // Helper